 Lunch: Lunch is from 12:30-1:15 pm in the Mayflower Dining Room, buffet style, with delicious choices from the salad bar, homemade soup, chicken sandwiches, dessert and choice of drinks.
 Our professional chefs are always available to prepare alternative food requests.

 Afternoon: EXCURSION: After lunch, we will board the maxi-van to visit the six covered bridges of Cheshire County.
 Ingenious New Englanders took the covered bridge designs of Central Europe and applied them to the new world, launching a new era in bridge construction.
 The first covered bridge in New Hampshire appeared in the 1820s.
 Nearly 400 covered bridges stood in the state at one time.
 Today, only 54 of these historic structures remain.
 In the late afternoon, enjoy a hike, swimming in Swanzey Lake, canoeing, golf, tennis, etc. (weather permitting).

 Dinner: Dinner is at 6:00 pm in the Mayflower dining Room.
 After announcements and a blessing, a delicious full buffet will be served including a a salad bar, meat and vegetable entrée, dessert, and drinks of your choice (gluten free and vegetarian meals are available upon request).

-Evening: This evening we will continue to view clips from the documentary "Vietnam" accompanied by discussion.
-The evening will conclude with a light snack in the Dining Room along with opportunities to continue to discuss the film or relax and join in a variety of activities.
+Evening: This evening we will continue to view clips from n. the newest Ken Burns Documentaries The evening will conclude with a light snack in the Dining Room along with opportunities to continue to discuss the film or relax and join in a variety of activities.